• Skip to primary navigation

 Prepare the butter: Place a box grater and ½ cup of butter (113 grams) in the freezer for about 10 minutes.

-- Create a well in the center of the dry ingredients.
+3. Create a well in the center.
 Remove the icebox grater and butter from the freezer.

-- Create a well, and add 2 lightly beaten eggs.
-Note: if using, add vanilla extract, lemon or orange zest at this point.
+7. Create a well, and add 2 lightly beaten eggs.
+Note: if using, add vanilla extract, orange or lemon zest at this point.

 Once your dough has chilled, you can roll it out and form it into the desired shape before baking it.